codelox1/notify/README.md

-# Notify
+# XNotify
-Generate a notification for your project.
+Generate notifications for your project.
 You may use this for async reporting onto your app or any other kind of reporting functionality.

 # Installation
-`npm install notify --save`
+`npm install xnotify --save`

 ```
-import { notify } from 'notify';
+import { xnotify } from 'xnotify';

-notify('Your notification text')
+xnotify('Your notification text')
 ```

 ## Options